como-esp8266-o-esp32-con-una-aplicacion-en-vuejs-con-vue-native-websockets

 Result

 It wasn’t that difficult, was it?
-Now we take all of this, load it into our ESP8266, and access the served web page.
+Now we take all this, upload it to our ESP8266, and access the served web page.
 We will see the page counter increasing rapidly as the ESP8266 sends the millis data.

 esp32-vue-native-websockets-resultado

-We now have a Vue application communicating with the ESP8266 as a backend through Vue Native Websockets.
-In the next post we will see how to use all of this to serve a Vue application that controls the state of the ESP8266’s GPIO through Json sent by Websocket.
-Until next time!
+We now have a Vue application communicating with the ESP8266 as a backend via Vue Native Websockets.
+In the next post, we will see how to use all this to serve a Vue application that controls the state of the ESP8266’s GPIOs through Json sent via Websocket.
+See you next time!

 Download the code